brunovianna/DCGAN-Art-Tensorflow/README.md

     ```
 - run `python uniform.py` to generate resized images in `./data/flower-resize`

-- train the model with flower dataset with 5 epochs: `python main.py --epoch=5 --dataset=flower-resize`, the checkpoints will be generated and saved in a subfolder in checkpoint folder with prefix "flower-resize"
+- train the model with flower dataset with 5 epochs: `python main.py --epoch=5 --dataset=flower-resize --train`, the checkpoints will be generated and saved in a subfolder in checkpoint folder with prefix "flower-resize"

 <img width="390" alt="Screen Shot 2019-09-23 at 2 54 48 PM" src="https://user-images.githubusercontent.com/595772/65453941-2733e200-de12-11e9-9e7b-6f662b032d90.png">

 ```python
 flags = tf.app.flags